Conductometry: Titration

 Conductometric titration is a type of titration in which the electrolytic conductivity of the reaction mixture is continuously monitored as one reactant is added.
 The equivalence point is the point at which the conductivity undergoes a sudden change.
 Marked increase or decrease in conductance are associated with the changing concentrations of the two most highly conducting ions—the hydrogen and hydroxyl ions.
 The method can be used for titrating coloured solutions or homogeneous suspension (e.g.: wood pulp suspension), which cannot be used with normal indicators.

 Acid-base titrations and redox titrations are often performed in which common indicators are used to locate the end point e.g., methyl orange, phenolphthalein for acid base titrations and starch solutions for iodometric type redox process.
 However, electrical conductance measurements can also be used as a tool to locate the end point.

 Example: titration of an HCl solution with the strong base NaOH.
 As the titration progresses, the protons are neutralized to form water by the addition of NaOH.
 For each amount of NaOH added equivalent amount of hydrogen ions is removed.
 Effectively, the mobile H+ cation is replaced by the less-mobile Na+ ion, and the conductivity of the titrated solution as well as the measured conductance of the cell fall.
 This continues until the equivalence point is reached, at which one obtains a solution of sodium chloride, NaCl.
 If more base is added, an increase in conductivity or conductance is observed, since more ions Na+ and OH− are being added and the neutralization reaction no longer removes an appreciable amount of H+.
 Consequently, in the titration of a strong acid with a strong base, the conductance has a minimum at the equivalence point.
 This minimum can be used, instead of an indicator dye, to determine the endpoint of the titration.
 The conductometric titration curve is a plot of the measured conductance or conductivity values as a function of the volume of the NaOH solution added.
 The titration curve can be used to graphically determine the equivalence point.

 For reaction between a weak acid and a weak base in the beginning conductivity decreases a bit as the few available H+ ions are used up.
-Then conductivity increases slightly up to the equivalence point volume, due to contribution of the salt cation and anion.(This contribution in case of a strong acid-strong base is negligible and is not considered there.)
-After the equivalence point is achieved the conductivity increases rapidly due to the excess OH− ions.
+Then conductivity increases slightly up to the equivalence point volume, due to contribution of the salt cation and anion of the weak acid as it is formed from OH- and the neutral acid (This changing contribution in case of a strong acid-strong base does not occur as in strong acids the anion is present all the time).
+After the equivalence point is achieved the conductivity flattens as by adding more weak base to a solution containing its conjugated acid a buffer is formed and extra added weak base in essence will stay in that form.